ETS-Android4/capstone22/README.md

 for the user.

 Please use emulators that are up-to-date (2020-2022).
+Recommended using a live device for best performance.
 The code and API's require this, all other are unacceptable.
 ## Authors